Orpius/SDK/docs/UserGuide/index.md

 * Select the file(s) you wish to download and click the **Download** button in the toolbar of the **Files** view
 * Choose the folder where you want the files saved

-**Please note**: Files downloaded locally are not being managed.
-This means they may overwrite an existing file in the chosen folder without warning.

 ### Creating files using chat

 Orpius can create a wide variety of file types.